Supporting the Careers and Work Related learning Programme

 We take Work Related Learning very seriously at Burntwood and are very proud of our Careers and WRL provision.
-Our programme of Careers and WRL is outlined under Information and under Sixth Form on this site.
+Our programme of Careers and WRL is outlined under Curriculum and under Sixth Form on this site.

-Year 11 onwards – All Year 11 students are provided with a one on one careers interview as well as an interview with the Sixth Form Team where they have the opportunity to discuss the various pathways available to them after Year 11 including A’levels, BTECs and apprenticeships.
+Year 11 onwards – All Year 11 students are provided with a one-on-one careers interview as well as an interview with the Sixth Form Team where they have the opportunity to discuss the various pathways available to them after Year 11 including A’levels, BTECs and apprenticeships.